tpkn/folder-cleanup/README.md

 # Folder Cleanup
-Help you remove old files and folders
+Helps you remove old files and folders

 A convenient way to rid of files and folders that are older than specified amount of time.